-We argue by contradiction, splitting the proof into several parts.
-The basic idea is as follows.
-First, if the inequality $v_i\leq n\delta_i$ holds for a vertex $i$ but not its neighbour $j$, we deduce a basic inequality~\eqref{eqn:basic} (see Lemma~\ref{lem:basic inequalities}(1)).
-We then show that this inequality can be `pushed along' the branches of the diagram (see Lemma~\ref{lem:basic inequalities}(2)).
-If the diagram branches at a trivalent vertex, then we push the inequality further along at least one branch (see Lemma~\ref{lem:branching}).
-This leads either to a contradiction or to strong constraints on $ \dim V $.
-Together, these results settle several cases of the proposition.
-In particular, Lemma~\ref{lem:reduction_to_component} suffices to prove every case with $0\in J$, except if the diagram is $A_1$ or $D_4$.
-This is all that is required to prove the case of primary interest, namely when $J=\{0\}$.
-Some remaining cases require arguments directly depending on the diagram structure.
+The proof splits into two cases according to whether or not $0\in J$.
+We first treat the case $0\in J$ that is required for our conclusions about $\Hilb^{[n]}(\CC^2/\Gamma)$.
+We then go on to study the case $0\not\in J$ in a lengthy case-by-case analysis beginning in Section~\ref{sec:remainingCases}.

-Our main tool for deriving a contradiction is the following estimate, the proof of which is inspired by a result of Crawley-Boevey~\cite[Lemma~7.2]{CrawleyBoevey01}.
+Our main tool for proving Proposition~\ref{prop:dimensionEstimateStableRep} is the following estimate, the proof of which is inspired by a result of Crawley-Boevey~\cite[Lemma~7.2]{CrawleyBoevey01}.
 This inequality is the only consequence of $\theta_J$-stability that we use in the subsequent numerical argument.